bmurmann/EE628/2_Assignments/README.md

 * Create a symbol for the integrator (including its switch circuitry) used in the "tb_ideal_idsm1" schematic.
 The schematic is in the design directory of this repo and also shown on slide 10 of LEC02.
 * Use the symbol to create a more compact schematic of "tb_ideal_idsm1" and verify that it still works as expected.
 * Expand the circuit by adding a second integrator as shown in LEC04, slide 7 (but using your integrator symbol).
 Simulate the circuit and look into why the int2 output does not match the Simulink result.
 * In Wednesday's lecture we will talk about the performance specifications for the template project.
-Based on that discussion, meet with your teammates to discuss your design goals and summarize them in your report.
+Based on that discussion, meet with your teammates to discuss your design goals and state them in your report.

 **Week 2**
 * Take notes as you work through the items below and submit them as your weekly report.